LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

 type of the ``RAJA::LocalArray`` used for matrix entries in a tile:

 .. literalinclude:: ../../../../examples/tut_matrix-transpose-local-array.cpp
-                   :lines: 192-193
+                   :lines: 185-186

 The template parameters that define the type are: array data type, data stride permutation for the array indices (here the identity permutation is given, so the default RAJA conventions apply; i.e., the rightmost array index will be stride-1), and the array dimensions.
+Next, we compare two implementations of matrix transpose with RAJA.
+The first does not explicity specify lambda arguments through RAJA lambda statements while the second does.

-Here is the complete RAJA implementation for sequential CPU execution with kernel execution policy and kernel:
+Without specifying lambda arguments through RAJA statements, here is the complete RAJA implementation for sequential CPU execution with kernel execution policy and kernel:

 .. literalinclude:: ../../../../examples/tut_matrix-transpose-local-array.cpp
-                   :lines: 205-241
+                   :lines: 198-234

 The ``RAJA::statement::Tile`` types at the start of the execution policy define tiling of the outer 'row' (iteration space tuple index '1') and 'col'